mysociety/fms-endpoint/documentation/INSTALL.md

 Set up the database
 -------------------

-Create a database using your favourite database software -- CodeIgniter supports mySQL, MySQLi, Postgre SQL, ODBC, and MS SQL.
+Although CodeIgniter supports mySQL, MySQLi, Postgre SQL, ODBC, and MS SQL, FMS-endpoint probably will __only__ work with mySQL and mySQLi.
+This is because of a dependency in the GroceryCRUD plugin.
+We'll look into removing this dependency in the future.

 Populate that database with the initial values by importing